vivekmunde/react-pub-sub/MIGRATION.md

 ### 1.2 & 2.1

-The versions 1.2 & 2.1 will allow only one parameter while publishing teh data & subscribing to the data.
+The versions 1.2 & 2.1 will allow only one parameter while publishing the data & subscribing to the data.

-In the example below, publication is publishing one JSON object consisting of date and company id.
+In the example below, publisher is publishing one JSON object consisting of date and company id.

 ```
 import { publish } from 'pusu';